funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`POTENTIALLY_INACTIVE/`

-    **Description:** Set the default directory where we are going to put every potentially active data.
+    **Description:** Set the default directory where we are going to put all potentially active data.

 :code:`outputs[http_analytic][directories][up]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^